 - Physical displays of affection between lovers in public are frowned upon.
 That’s why you may come across couples holding hands but not hugging or kissing.

 - Losing your temper in Vietnam means a loss of face.
 Keep a cool head and remain polite, you’ll have a greater chance of getting what you want.

 - Remember, this is Vietnam, a developing country, and things don’t quite work as you are maybe used to.
 Don’t be paranoid about your safety, just be aware of your surroundings.

+Vietnam weather seasons.
 Vietnam is one of the most enticing countries on earth.
 From lush jungle to delectable delicacies, your stay is sure to be memorable and fun.
 Once you have your Vietnam travel visa secured, it’s time to start brushing up on your Vietnam travel tips and tricks and begin planning your itinerary.
 What you pack and the activities you participate in while in visiting will depend largely on the weather—so be prepared.
 What is the weather in Vietnam like?
 Like most places, the weather varies from location to location, even within the season.
-Make sure to double check the weather in regions you will be visiting before you pack your carry on and head out.
+Make sure to double-check the weather in regions you will be visiting before you pack your carry-on and head out.

 Vietnam is home to a rainy season (May-October) and a dry season (November-April).
 When making your travel plans, you can use this seasonal division as an easy way to tell which seasons are the best fit for the things you want to do.

 Winter in Vietnam is comprised of December, January, and February.
 Winter months bring beautiful weather with mild to warm temperatures and little rain.
 If you’ve been wanting a vacation on a world-famous beach, winter is the best of the weather seasons to take that trip.
 In southern Vietnam, winter weather means temperatures in the 70- to 80-degree F range.